sst/guide/_chapters/initialize-the-backend-repo.md

 title: Initialize the Backend Repo
 date: 2016-12-29 18:00:00
 lang: en
-description: By automating deployments for our Serverless Framework app, we can simply git push to deploy our app to production.
-To do so, start by adding your serverless app repo to Git.
+description: For this guide we are going to add our Serverless Framework app to a Git repo.
+We do this so that we can automate our deployments later by just pushing to Git.
 code: backend
 ref: initialize-the-backend-repo
 comments_id: initialize-the-backend-repo/159